fdenoodt/UA-Artificial-Intelligence-Labs/03 constraint satisfaction problems/readme.md

 Try a few different values of n to see whether this method works better than brute force already.

+# Graded Homework

+## Q3: Forward Checking (part 2)

-Now find a better implementation for the following functions (see slides) and inspect the impact on solving the NQueens problem:
+After having completed part 1, find a better implementation for the following functions (see slides) and inspect the impact on solving the NQueens problem:

 - **CSP.py**
   - `CSP::selectVariable`